Find Schools

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-• Lay-Out Worker
+• Layout Worker

-• Jewelry Drilling Machine Operator
+• Jewelry Appraiser

 • Mold Maker Apprentice